 The Resume function should only be used if traffic and road conditions permit.
 Resuming a set speed that is too high or too low for prevailing traffic and road conditions could cause the vehicle to accelerate or decelerate too sharply for safe operation.
-This could cause a collision and/or serious injury.
+Failure to follow these warnings can result in a collision and death or serious personal injury.